ReadingTimeMachine/LLM_VQA_JCDL2025/README.md

 * A large set of VQA histogram images and questions
 * A small exemplary set of VQA images and questions with answers from an LMM (GPT-5) and two human annotators for comparison of humans and LMM VQA capabilities for charts that have an underlying distribution not plotted 1-to-1 on the chart image

+## Known issues/TODOs
+- Major cleaning of repo needed!
+- The ChatGPT-mini may not have all updated VQA questions/answers (not used directly in paper)

 ## Citation information

 If you use this work please cite: